.Post updated in 2018.

 - You are allowed two beverages per person per transaction.

 - You cannot buy the package on sailings which are than two days or less.

-A note about purchasing the UBP as part of a promotion: Currently if you book the package as part of the ‘free at sea’ promotion in the UK then you do not have to pay an extra 18% gratuity on the drinks package.
+A note about purchasing the UBP as part of a promotion: Currently if you book the package as part of a promotion in the UK then you do not have to pay an extra 18% gratuity on the drinks package.
 However, if you book the package from the US you have to pay for the gratuities.

 Norwegian sky: “Effective 4/22/15, guests booked on Norwegian Sky for 2016 sailings and beyond will receive: unlimited soda and juice, designated spirits, cocktails, wines by the glass, bottled and draft beer.”
 The same rules apply but it effectively is just a ‘free bar’ ship, there is also no $15 limit for drinks as all drinks are displayed on an ‘all inclusive’ menu with no prices.

-Despite these exceptions I would still wholeheartedly recommend the ultimate beverage package if you’re including it in part of a promotion.
-As the package is meant to be $79 a day (plus gratuities) so you really do have to drink a lot to get your moneys worth if you’re purchasing it as an extra and not as part of a promotion.
-If you do purchase the package make sure to try the raspberry mojito in the mojito bar, it is absolutely amazing!
+Despite these exceptions, I would still wholeheartedly recommend the ultimate beverage package.
+Especially if you’re including it in part of a promotion.
+As the package is meant to be $79 a day (plus gratuities).
+So you really do have to drink a lot to get your moneys worth if you’re purchasing it as an extra and not as part of a promotion.
+If you do purchase the package make sure to try the raspberry mojito in the mojito bar.
+It is absolutely amazing!